 |Finally there is a fifth, rarer neutral tone with no real emphasis on its own.|

-Historically there has been a number of ways of expressing Chinese with the Latin alphabet including Yale ➚; Wade-Giles and the modern Pinyin system.
+Historically there has been a number of ways of expressing Chinese with the Latin alphabet including Yale ➚, Wade-Giles and the modern Pinyin system.
 The earliest scheme was devised by Matteo Ricci in the 17th century.
-Later, when Western missionaries went to China in the 19th century systems were developed based on local dialect but these died out when the Christian missions were ejected.
+Later, when Western missionaries went to China in the 19th century, systems were developed based on local dialect but these died out when the Christian missions were ejected.
 A widely used system was Dr. Robert Morrison's scheme taken from pronunciation around Nanjing.
 Each country had its favored system as the Chinese sounds were mapped onto the closest equivalent in the native country.
-French speakers used ‘Ecole Francaise de Extreme-Orient’ (EFEO) while Germans used the ‘Lessing’ system.
-A fiendish Chinese system developed in 1926 called Gwoyeu Romatzyh ➚ was never widely adopted, even the Chinese found it unintelligible, one of a few relicts of this approach is the spelling of Shaanxi with a double ‘a’.
+French speakers used ‘Ecole Francaise de Extreme-Orient’ (EFEO ➚) while Germans used the ‘Lessing’ system ➚.
+A fiendish Chinese system developed in 1926 called Gwoyeu Romatzyh ➚ was never widely adopted, even the Chinese found it unintelligible, one of a few relics of this approach is the spelling of Shaanxi with a double ‘a’.
 Wade Giles is still seen today in spelling of historical figures such as Mao Tse-tung (Mao Zedong 毛泽东); Chiang Kaishek (Jiang Jieshi) Cities: Peking (Beijing); Tientsin (Tianjin); Canton (Guangzhou); Kirin (Jilin) Rivers: Yangtse Kiang (Yangzi Jiang) and cultural history Tao Te Ching (Dao De Jing); I Ching (Yi Jing).
 We describe the system in detail in our guide to Wade Giles.

 Our guide to Basic Chinese lists out the pinyin system with an indication how each sound is made.

 Chinese does not have the regimented structure of some other languages.
 Because characters are fixed in written form it could not develop the suffixes and variations that allow other languages to express tense, gender, declension and plural.
 In English many words are made plural just by adding 's', this is not as straightforward in Chinese.
 Similarly adding '-ed' to a verb in English usually indicates a completed action.
 With a fixed form the characters can not be modified in the same way, the character for the verb remains the same for past, present or future tenses.
 The tense for a verb has to be expressed in other ways.

 For personal pronouns adding 们 mén converts them to a plural form so I 我 wǒ becomes we 我们 wǒ mén.
 See our Basic Chinese for a gentle introduction to Chinese.

 It is astonishing how stable the Chinese written script has been.
-Some Shang dynasty (3,500 years ago) characters are basically similar to their modern form.
+Some Shang dynasty (3,500 years ago) characters are clearly similar to their modern form.
 The main source of these early characters are from archeological remains where they were found inscribed on ‘oracle bones’ for purposes of divining the future (the Romans did something similar).

 In the modern age new characters are needed for a variety of purposes, for example foreign names; new chemical elements; new technical processes and appliances.
 These are devised by combining existing characters rather than creating brand new ones.
 Often the characters chosen are similar in sound to the foreign word.
-For example Olympics is 奥林匹克 Àolínpǐkè (transliterates roughly as profound forest equal ability which is not really sport related)
+For example coffee is 咖啡 Kā fēi and Olympics is 奥林匹克 Àolínpǐkè (transliterates roughly as profound forest equal ability which is not really sport related)

-The Chinese have treasured their language for centuries and it is unique in its longevity and austere elegance.
+The Chinese have treasured their language for centuries and it is unique in its longevity and elegance.